By the numbers: The global economy this week

 Growth

-EUROZONE: Industrial production fell 1.1% in July compared with June.
+EUROZONE: Industrial production declined 3.2% in the euro area in January compared with December.

-GERMANY: Wholesale prices increased 0.2% in August compared with July.
+GERMANY: Wholesale prices fell 0.1% in February compared with January.

-U.K.: Construction output is estimated to have declined by 0.5% in July.
+U.K.: Industrial production output is estimated to have fallen 0.2% in the three months to January.

-U.K.: Industrial production output is estimated to have fallen 0.7% in July.
+U.K.: Construction output is estimated to have decreased 0.9% in the three months to January.

-U.S.: The Producer Price Index for final demand increased 0.7% in August.
+U.S.: The Producer Price Index for final demand rose 0.6% in February.

 Trade